janishahota/IADAI203-1000129-JANISHA/README.md

 8. **Time and Productivity Manager:**
    A suite of tools to enhance productivity and streamline scheduling across different time zones.
    - **Time Zone Tracker:** Visualizes time zones for easier scheduling of global meetings.
-   - **Focus Timers:** Structured timers to help users concentrate on tasks with planned breaks.
+   - **Focus Tasks:** Structured tasks with reminders that help the user stay focused.

 9. **SOS Feature:**
    A critical safety feature for emergency situations, providing immediate access to help and support.